Mentoring at APA

 AICP Candidate Pilot Program Mentorship

-The AICP Candidate Pilot Program, which launched November 1, offers qualified APA members the opportunity to take the AICP Certification Exam prior to earning professional planning experience.
-An optional mentor match component will be a key benefit for many program participants, and we are currently assembling a pool of outstanding mentors to work with them.
+The AICP Candidate Pilot Program offers qualified APA members the opportunity to take the AICP Certification Exam prior to earning professional planning experience.
+An optional mentoring component will be a key benefit for many program participants, and we are currently assembling a pool of outstanding mentors to work with them.

 Help us identify and encourage experienced planners to become mentors, or sign up to become one yourself.
 The opportunity to serve as a mentor is open to all AICP members and offers pro bono CM credit.
-Mentors and program participants will be matched based on shared interests.
+Mentors and program participants will be paired based on shared interests.
 Those interested in becoming a mentor sign up by completing the mentor application.

 Check at the local chapter level for opportunities to find a mentor in your area.

-This toolkit provides APA chapters with ideas and templates for starting their own Mentor Match programs.
+This toolkit provides APA chapters with ideas and templates for starting their own mentoring programs.
 In it, you will find:

 - A brief history and framework for the program